 - If players have the same number of total points after a tournament, highest rating, number of qualifying tournaments, and number of played games in turn determine the order of qualification.

-- After the last tournament before Sweden's players must register with the organisers, the SSA committee offers the topmost qualified player(s) the chance to represent Sweden.
+- After the last tournament before Sweden's player must register with the organisers, the SSA committee offers the topmost qualified player(s) the chance to represent Sweden.

 - If no qualifying tournament has taken place for an upcoming world tournament, eligible players on the current rating list, starting from the top, are asked if they accept to represent Sweden.